Action #998

 are defined?
 GammaLib works internally always with spherical coordinates ...

-#5 Updated by Mayer Michael almost 11 years ago
+#5 Updated by Mayer Michael about 11 years ago

 In H.E.S.S. the camera coordinates (nominal system) DET_X